 I remove the plugs from the holes in my forehead, taking the VISTA off my face.
 It would be chrome silver, but there’s so many stickers on it now that it doesn’t particularly register as any one color.
 The giant metal skull prongs are thankfully all clean this time.
 My surgery’s more than healed, so not even a bit of blood on my tech today.
-They say you’re supposed to insert covers into the holes when you’re not playing, but I want people to be able to tell what I’m into from a glance, so I never bothered buying them.
+They say you’re supposed to insert covers into the holes when you’re not playing, but I want people to be able to tell what I’m into from a glance, so I never bothered buying them, unlike my cowardly underlings.

 Pulled from my sacred temple, I can now see the familiar room outside me.
-It looks like a bomb went off in here, but in the direct center of the room so that everything got pushed to the sides and stuck there.
-The space in the center of the room is for VR and VR only, so it’s spotlessly neat- not a thing to run into and the carpet there is significantly more worn than the rest of the cramped bedroom, which is a mess of wires, books, games, consoles, and Blu-Ray cases.
+It looks like a bomb went off in here, just in the direct center of the room so that everything got pushed to the sides and stuck there.
+The space in the center of the sanctuary is for VR and VR only, so it’s spotlessly neat- not a thing to run into and the carpet there is significantly more worn than the rest of the cramped bedroom, which is a mess of wires, books, games, consoles, and Blu-Ray cases.
 I dive into bed.
 Never slept in the nude before, so I’m excited to get at least one new experience for the day.
 At midnight, I lay down my head, and by four, my thoughts have calmed down enough to where I can manage to fall asleep.

 One hour later, I’m up again.
 “Time for school, bitch.” my brain prods me.
 I check my calendar to see when I last faked sick.
 Shit.
 It’s really only been eight days?
 Hardly have any excused absences left.
 Might have to consider actually skipping for once… but that can wait.
 I’ll tough it out, for today.
 I’m a tough girl.
 I can take it.
 I’m the best there is.
 My hand’s on the wardrobe.
 What’s it gonna be today?
 Working with a clean slate here.
 Underwear- green.
 I love green.
 Color of my soul, green.
 It’s the color of circuit boards.
 The color of tennis courts.
 More tennis balls if we’re talking about this shade.
 Christ, I don’t even like tennis.
 What am I thinking about?
 It’s 5:30.
 I stop caring so much.
 Player One color it is, then.
 I draw for my default outfit, a pair of black tights to go under my bulky cargo shorts that I for one think pair quite well with my lime tank and black arm socks.
 You gotta admit it’s a look.
-I wish cybergoth was still a thing, though I’d sooner die than be born in an earlier generation.
+I wish cybergoth was still a thing, though I’d sooner die than be born in a generation other than this one.

 I always make the mistake of brushing my teeth after I dress.
 S’why I try to match what I wear with what I scrub- the green mint toothpaste is hardly visible on my top.
-I don’t do makeup (can’t risk any getting on the VISTA) but I look in the mirror before I go.
+I don’t do makeup (can’t risk any getting on the VISTA) but I peek in the mirror before I go.
 My hair’s dyed that exact same eye-bleedingly acidic shade of green, and as I smile, I see my face curl up into this look of mischievous joy it always does whenever I’m well and truly ready for something.
 Yep, still me.
 God, I love this bitch.

 Even then, it’s over in a second.
 After all, if I’m moving, my endless thoughts always seem to pass the time faster.
 But as soon as I’m sitting down, they drag it out to turn the hours into days.
 Not peaceful Sundays, but more like Mondays in a courtroom.
 A really loud courtroom.
 Full of pretentious lesbians with green hair who all look, and sound, exactly like me.

 The classroom is laid out straight like in an anime.
 I wish I had a window seat.
 Then again, I guess that would be too “normal” for someone so protagonist-y.
 I’m too weird for that.
 I’d be like, the antihero of antiheros.
 The punk of punks.
 But if that were the case, wouldn’t it be more punk to have the window seat anyway despite my archetype?
 Fat lot of good it does thinking about it.
-Nope, today I’m dead in the middle of the room, sitting by Dylan, the big, annoying boy in a maroon hoodie twice my height trying to pull on my shoulder, except not actually touching me ‘cause he’s too shy to poke a girl even though he inhabited the digital body of one not six hours ago.
+Nope, today I’m dead in the middle of the room, sitting by Dylan, the quiet, annoying boy in a maroon hoodie twice my height trying to pull on my shoulder, except not actually touching me ‘cause he’s too shy to poke a girl even though he inhabited the digital body of one not six hours ago.
 What an asshole.
-If you want my attention, yell at me or some shit.
+If you want my attention, just yell at me or some shit.
 I ain’t your mom.

 I bolt up as my full name suddenly appears from Mr. Palpe’s mouth.
 The fuck?
 I didn’t deserve this!
 It’s the start of the day!
 Ah, Jesus this sucks.
 This sucks ass.
 This just-